 In his autobiography, From the Outside In, he talks about the hopes he had of getting Thai students to speak English at a near native level.
 All the while he kept noticing things—things that would contradict his understanding of language learning.
 For example, he once observed that the main job of servants in Thailand was to listen and the main job of bargirls was to talk.
-Since servants had better English pronunciation than bargirls, then American Foreign Service students should have better Thai pronunciation than missionaries.
+Since servants had better English pronunciation than bargirls, it was resonable that American Foreign Service students should have better Thai pronunciation than Mormon missionaries.
 So why was it that the missionaries had better Thai pronunciation?

 He laughed to himself—how could a career linguist believe this for even one second?
 How could it be that the more you studied, the worse you did?

 By the late 1970s Dr. Brown had run out of ideas.
 He’d tried everything he could to get students to speak their second language like their first.
-He decided to leave AUA and return to university in the US.
-He had become interested in physics and hoped some ideas would be waiting for him in a field where he didn’t have “professional blinders.”
-But he’d need a job.
+He decided to leave AUA and return to university in the United States.
+He had become interested in physics and hoped some ideas would be waiting for him in a field where he didn’t have “professional blinders,” as he called it, but he’d need a job.

 Dr. Brown went to visit his colleague Adrian Palmer seeking advice.
 Dr. Palmer handed him a copy of The Natural Approach by Krashen and Terrell.
 Dr. Brown had heard of Krashen’s ideas on language acquisition before but had always dismissed them.
 Now, at rock bottom, he decided to give them a try.
 He had another Japanese class scheduled the following term and, since he didn’t speak Japanese well enough, got a Japanese man to assist.
 Neither of them had ever taught a class like this and there were few models to follow.
 They struggled, awkwardly, through the term and at the end Dr. Brown braced himself for the student appraisals—they loved it.